chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Metrics_Monitoring_Configration.md

 1. **Evaluation duration:** Duration on which it will be evaluated.

-1. **Alert type:** Slack, Email, Outlook, Pager duty to be selected.
+1. **Alert type:** Slack, Email, Outlook, PagerDuty to be selected.

 ### Steps to configure Amazon CloudWatch Alarm using Amazon SNS